-Homework tasks vary in size and frequency and are largely dictated by the demands of each individual examination specification.
-Students should expect at least three hours each week per subject.
+Homework tasks will vary in size and frequency and are largely dictated by the demands of each individual examination specification.
+Students should expect at least four and a half hours each week per subject, matching in class time with independent study time.
 Students should consider this a minimum requirement and will be encouraged to engage with further reading and research as much as possible.